danjulio/lepton/ESP32/DesktopApp/readme.md

 WiFi items include whether the camera is acting as an Access Point (AP) or connecting to an AP (Client mode), the associated SSID and password and if a static IP should be set (in Client mode only - the camera always has the IP address of 192.168.4.1 in AP mode).

 * Camera is Access Point checkbox - Configure the camera's Wifi Mode as either Access Point (it creates a Wifi Network) or Client (it connects to another Wifi Network).
 * SSID - The Wifi Network SSID.
 This is the name of the WiFi Network the camera will create if it is in AP mode or the name of the WiFi Network it will attempt to connect to in Client mode.
+The maximum length is 32 characters.
 * Password - The Wifi Network WPA password.
 This is the password that is necessary to connect to the camera's WiFi Network if it is in AP mode or the password it will use to connect the another WiFi Network in Client mode.
-Leave the field blank if there is no password.
+Leave the field blank if there is no password, otherwise the password must be between 8 - 32 characters long.
 * Enable Camera WiFi - May be used to completely disable the camera's Wifi Network.
 Once disabled the camera's WiFi Network must be re-enabled manually.  tCam-Mini will need to have a WiFi reset performed to switch the WiFi back on.
 The tCam GUI can be used to switch its Wifi back on.
 * Camera Client Static Address - Selecting this checkbox and filling in the associated IPV4 address field allows configuring the camera with a static IPV4 address.
 This only applies to the camera when it is operating in Client mode.
 The address must be on the client network and should not be in a range the network's router might assign automatically using DHCP.
 De-selecting the checkbox will enable the camera to request a DHCP served IPV4 address from the router.
 * Netmask - The netmask to use when using a static IPV4 address.
 Usually this will be "255.255.255.0".